Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 - **Sensor response**: stable and reproducible

-💡 If turbidity exceeds 125 JTU, simply dilute the sample (1:1 with distilled water), measure the mixed solution, and multiply the result by 2 to recover the original value.
+💡 If turbidity exceeds 125 JTU, simply dilute the sample (1:1 with distilled, or demineralized water), measure the mixed solution, and multiply the result by 2 to recover the original value.
 This extends the range up to ~250 JTU without modifying the sensor or code.

 ## 🌞 Optional Use: Photic Zone Estimation